 We all have to start somewhere, right?

-So, this is my story:
+So, this is my story (thus far):

 Was I not good enough?
 Maybe.
 Back then.

-Suddenly all the criticism made sense, and for the very first time I realized what a pile of rubbish I had written.
-You know, that wretched first draft . . .
-Anyway, so taking a break, I tossed it.
+After nearly a month of sitting back, feeling sorry for myself, I scraped together said book and gave it a read.
+IT WAS TERRIBLE!
+Suddenly all of the criticisms made sense, and for the first time I realized what a pile of rubbish I had written.
+(You know, that wretched first draft . . . )